Restrict cheating/plagiarism cases when you replace in-class exams to take-home examinations.

 We understand that under the current circumstances instructors need to find alternative options for administering final exams at the end of the semester.
 In some cases, final exams can be formatted as multiple choice questions or true/false questions as long as there is a correct answer.
 We have seen these types of exams administered through online platforms like an LMS, Class Marker and Webassign.

 However, for more subjective forms of final assessments such as a written essay, there is no single, clear answer.
 Taking home written assignments can open the door for the potential of students plagiarizing and/or collaborating to gain unfair advantages over their peers.
 In the modern virtual classroom, final take-home assignments can take the form of students presenting content through both audio and visual formats.
 This type of assessment (along with a peer review component) further deters academic dishonesty as students must present and comprehend materials with their own strategy and voice.

-Students are given a push to further understand what they have written by narrating their written pieces, such as a monologue, essays and etc. Students can identify sentences that sound strange, or are difficult to make sense by listening back to them, which is a good way to identify whether too much information was derived directly from other texts rather than paraphrasing them
+Students are given a push to further understand what they have written by narrating their written pieces, such as a monologue, essays, etc. Students can identify sentences that sound strange, or are difficult to make sense by listening back to them, which is a good way to identify whether too much information was derived directly from other texts rather than paraphrasing them.

 How Can Kritik Help?

 All Kritik assignments are associated with a rubric specifically designed for students to use for anonymous evaluation of their peer's submissions.
 By adding rubric criteria, students are encouraged and rewarded if they happen to identify any plagiarism while evaluating an activity.